mph-llm-experiments/contacts-tui/README.md

 The task integration makes contact states genuinely actionable, ensuring follow-up tasks don't fall through the cracks across your preferred task management system.

+### Adding New Task Backends

+The task backend system is designed to be extensible.
+See [docs/TASK_BACKENDS.md](docs/TASK_BACKENDS.md) for implementation details.

 ## Building

 Requirements: